mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 class battleship which the shipyards at Dimanaam hope to make a staple of the Sector Fleet.
-The less- well-appointed 150th Colonial Fleet is tasked with patrolling Ch’naar’s spinward flank.
+The less- well-appointed 150th Colonial Fleet is tasked with patrolling Ch'naar's spinward flank.

-Tensions run high in Ch’naar, with nine systems designated as Amber Zones.
+Tensions run high in Ch'naar, with nine systems designated as Amber Zones.
 Many of these worlds have been spurred into action to help prevent Chanestin incursions and their Amber Zone